rnakato/Churros/docs/index.rst

 ================================================================

 **Churros** is a Docker-based epigenomics analysis pipeline.
-While **Chross** mainly focuses on the ChIP-seq analysis, it can also handle CUT&TAG, ATAC-seq and DNA methylation data.
+While **Churros** mainly focuses on the ChIP-seq analysis, it can also handle CUT&TAG, ATAC-seq and DNA methylation data.

 Tools installed in Churros
 -----------------------------------------